cni-iisc/cni-website/_hackathons/digital-defenders-hackathon-2023.md

 </center>

-This **Capture the Flag (CTF)** competition is being organized by [CySecK- the K-Tech Centre of Excellence in Cyber Security](https://cs-coe.iisc.ac.in/) – in association with the [Centre for Networked Intelligence (CNI)](https://cni.iisc.ac.in/) (located in the Indian Institute of Science, Bengaluru) and [Cisco Systems India Pvt.
+This **Capture the Flag (CTF)** competition was organized by [CySecK- the K-Tech Centre of Excellence in Cyber Security](https://cs-coe.iisc.ac.in/) – in association with the [Centre for Networked Intelligence (CNI)](https://cni.iisc.ac.in/) (located in the Indian Institute of Science, Bengaluru) and [Cisco Systems India Pvt.
 Ltd.](https://www.cisco.com/site/in/en/index.html)

-The aim of this CTF is to promote awareness of cybersecurity and to guide and train young adults currently pursuing technical education in different types of cybersecurity violation scenarios.
+The aim of this CTF was to promote awareness of cybersecurity and to guide and train young adults currently pursuing technical education in different types of cybersecurity violation scenarios.

 <center>The Winners have been announced.</center>